MisterTarock/Ultracar/README.md

 model.add(Flatten())

-# These layers are the layers that will chose the steering angle following
+# These layers are the layers that will choose the steering angle following
 # the data that the convolution layers created. we can see that we start
 # from 100 neurons to finish with one, the output.
 Again, the sequence was
 # taken from the Nvidia Paper